Benghazi: World War II

 In World War II Benghazi changed hands several times.
 During Operation Compass the city was captured from the Italians by Combe Force on 6 February 1941.

 Benghazi was recaptured by Axis powers, led by general Erwin Rommel of the German Africa Corps, on 4 April.

 It was taken again during Operation Crusader by the British on 24 December only to change hands again on 29 January 1942 in the Rommel Afrika Corps' push to Egypt.

 During the fateful Battle of El Alamein–106 km from Alexandria, Egypt–British troops led by general Bernard Montgomery again defeated the Afrika Corps which then made a long steady retreat westward passing through Benghazi for the final time.
 On 20 November, Benghazi was captured by the British Eighth Army and thereafter held by the British.

-In August 1943 from Benina airport of Benghazi started the US attack on the Ploiești oil refineries with 178 B-24 bombers (called Operation Tidal Wave), after an Italian "Arditi" paratroopers attack that destroyed some Allied aircraft in June 1943.
+In August 1943 from Benina airport of Benghazi started the US attack on the Ploiești oil refineries with 178 B-24 bombers (called Operation Tidal Wave).
+An Italian "Arditi" paratroopers attack that destroyed some Allied aircraft in June 1943.